Lilaa3/Lilaa3/README.md

 ## Hiii Liliana here (better known as the one and only lila (or lorla, lilar...)).

-I'm a trans woman from Portugal (horrible country, discount Brazil at best.
+I'm an 19 year old trans woman from Portugal (horrible country, discount Brazil at best.
 I'm spiritually spanish)

 I code in c, c++, c# and python (though I can adapt to other languages, like js!).